Negril Travel Guide

 Negril Sunset © pshanson

 Jamaica's western coastline is a laid-back: there is little to do other than sit back, relax and enjoy the renowned gorgeous sunsets in between beach-lounging and partying.
-At the centre of this hedonistic haven is Negril, dubbed the 'capital of casual', a sunny resort town.
+At the centre of this hedonistic haven is the sunny resort town of Negril, dubbed the 'capital of casual'.

-Negril is favoured also by those just wanting to get away from it all.
-It sports its famous seven-mile (11km) stretch of pristine beach, encircling Bloody Bay, and five miles (8km) of cliffs, where locals and visitors alike dare to indulge in some extreme cliff-diving, sometimes from ropes.
+Negril is favoured by those just wanting to get away from it all.
+It sports the famous seven-mile (11km) stretch of pristine beach, encircling Bloody Bay, and five miles (8km) of cliffs, where locals and visitors alike dare to indulge in some extreme cliff-diving.
 The coral reefs and caves along the coast make it a dream come true for scuba divers and snorkellers, and for active visitors there is the chance to take part in just about any watersport imaginable.
 Adventure seekers can venture by kayak into the mysterious Great Morass, a protected area full of palm trees, exotic birds and crocodiles.